 Rymfire Elementary School Counseling

-The mission of the Rymfire Elementary School school counseling program is to provide a comprehensive and developmentally appropriate counseling program addressing the academic, personal/social and career needs of all students.
-The goal of RES’ school counseling program is to create a supportive learning community where students, parents, teachers, staff and community members work together to support the whole child.
+The mission of the Rymfire Elementary School counseling programs is to provide a comprehensive and developmentally appropriate counseling program addressing the academic, personal/social and career needs of all students.
+We always strive to create a supportive learning community where students, parents, teachers, staff and community members work together to support the whole child.
 We provide an atmosphere of mutual respect and high expectations, that encourages students to have successful school experiences and reach their full potential to become responsible and productive citizens.

 - all students have the ability to learn and be successful.

 - for students to be successful we must address academic, personal/social and career needs.

 - each student has the right to a comprehensive school counseling program.

 - a comprehensive school counseling program works with teachers, administration, parents, staff and community members to address the specific developmental needs of all RES students

 - professional development activities and abiding by ethical and legal mandates as determined by our professional organization and the state of Florida are vital to the success of a comprehensive and professional program.